 - Take your mixed solution and spill them into the garage drain.

 - Wait until the lump of garbage blocking the section has turned completely to mush, and begins to flow.

-If you already have your garage covered then a trench floor drain should do the job.
-However, if you’re just building one, a round or square floor drain would make a good fit.
+If you already have your garage covered, then a trench floor drain should do the job.
+However, if you’re just building a new one, a round or square floor drain would make a good fit.